HTTPArchive/almanac.httparchive.org/src/content/en/2021/seo.md

    )
 }}

 You can declare a rule for all robots or specify a rule for specific robots.
-Bots usually try to follow the most specific rule for their user-agents. `Disallow: Googlebot` will refer to Googlebot only, while `Disallow: *` will refer to all bots that don't have a more specific rule.
+Bots usually try to follow the most specific rule for their user-agents. `User-agent: Googlebot` will refer to Googlebot only, while `User-agent: *` will refer to all bots that don't have a more specific rule.

 We saw two popular SEO-related robots: `mj12bot` (Majestic) and `ahrefsbot` (Ahrefs) in the top 5 most specified user agents.